-All information submitted after the initial financial aid application will be used by the Faculty to re-calculate students'

-financial aid applications.
-Recalculation may result in students receiving additional funding, or re-paying bursary overpayments.
+All information submitted after the initial financial aid application will be used by the Faculty to re-calculate students' financial aid applications.
+Recalculation may result in students receiving additional funding.
 The Financial Aid Office reserves the right to review students' government student financial assistance and OLSAS information in order to accurately assess students' financial situation.

-If the Financial Aid Office becomes aware of a change in a student's financial situation and such change is not reported, the Financial Aid Office reserves the right to adjust or deny a student's entitlement to financial assistance.
+If there is an unreported change in a student's financial situation, the Financial Aid Office reserves the right to adjust or deny a student's entitlement to financial assistance.
 Students who are required to repay their bursary overpayments may also be subject to academic sanctions as explained in the Faculty of Law Academic Handbook.